Configuration¶

 NullableStrategy.NullOnCircularReference |

-null for nullable circular references |
+Emits null for nullable circular references |

 NullableStrategy |

-stringStrategy |
+StringStrategy |

 StringStrategy.Random() |

-Random lowercase alphabetic, 8 characters | StringStrategy |
+Random lowercase alphabetic strings | StringStrategy |

-collectionStrategy |
+CollectionStrategy |

 CollectionStrategy() |

-Collections of 1 to 5 elements | CollectionStrategy |
+Collections with 1 to 5 elements | CollectionStrategy |

 seed |